FatPoki/Data-Structure/array/array.md

 ## Example Code
 ### Array Declaration and Initialization
-In most programming languages, arrays can be declared and initialized as follows:
+In javascript programming languages, arrays can be declared and initialized as follows:

 #### Javascript
 ```javascript